 Costner’s character knew what he wanted going into the draft, and his strategy was to put the Browns in the best possible situation—without sacrificing what he knew was best for the team.
 In short, he didn’t falter with his responsibility, nor with what he knew in his heart was right.

 The storyline in Draft Day reminds me of my journey as a creative entrepreneur.
-The noise, the people screaming at us, and the pressure.
+The noise, the people screaming, and the pressure.

 Our personal brands matter, and even though we feel, at times, that nobody is watching, we must remember that they are—usually more than we think.